hpe-container-platform-community/learn-kubedirector/docs/lab/install1.md

 title: Install - Part 1
 ---

-In this section, you will install the pre-requisite software.
+In this section, you will install the prerequisite software.

 ## Virtualbox